accounting

 In Morocco, accounting law 9-88 imposes a principle of transparency on all traders.
 Indeed, commercial companies must:

-• First, develop accounting information in the form of summary statements in compliance with CGNC standards ;
+• Prepare financial statements: develop accounting information in the form of summary statements in compliance with CGNC standards ;

-• Second, file your summary statements with the court registry each year.
+• Annual filing: file summary statements with the court registry each year.

 The financial statements required by accounting law can be either according to the normal model or according to the simplified model.
 The normal model is obligatory for companies with a turnover of more than 10 million dirhams.